Abdel612/oci-service-mesh/README.md

 <pre> sh update_home_routing.sh 20 80</pre>

-Wait for a while and see traffic going back to both static (v1) and dynamic (v2) homepage.
+Wait for a while and see traffic going back to both static (v1) and dynamic (v2) homepage with the 20/80 split.

 <p>
 See the traffic split to change in Grafana: